The minimum tools a blacksmith needs are anvil, hammer and forge.

 They are using a stone anvil and two handed stone hammer exactly as above.

-The fuel is charcoal.
+The fuel is wood charcoal (carbone').

 In the movie the smiths are using wooden tweezer type tongs to manipulate the hot iron rather than iron tongs shown above.